 Some forms of bacterial meningitis are contagious.
 The bacteria can mainly be spread from person to person through the exchange of respiratory and throat secretions during close or lengthy contact.
 This can occur through coughing, kissing, and sneezing, especially if living in the same dorm or household.
 Fortunately, none of the bacteria that cause meningitis are as contagious as things like the common cold or the flu.
 The bacteria are not spread by casual contact or by simply breathing the air where a person with meningitis has been.
 Between 10-25% of people carry the bacteria responsible for bacterial meningitis in the back of their nose and throat, yet infection is relatively rare.
 A person who has recovered from bacterial meningitis was given strong medication while in the hospital.
 Therefore, he/she will not carry the bacteria that cause the disease.

-A vaccine is available for meningococcal menigitus Groups A and C. These are the strains contracted most often by college students.
+Two vaccines are available for meningococcal meningitis: a conjugate vaccine (ACYW) and a Serogroup B vaccine.
+These are the strains contracted most often by college students.
 The vaccines are safe, effective and highly recommended.
 The Advisory Committee on Immunization Practices (ACIP) recommends routine vaccination of all persons 11-18 years of age with 1 dose of meningococcal conjugate vaccine.
 For adults, they recommend either meningococcal polysaccharide vaccine or meningococcal conjugate vaccine if you:

 - Are a college freshman living in a dormitory

 - Have a damaged spleen or your spleen has been removed

 - Are a microbiologist who is routinely exposed to Neisseria meningitidis (the causal pathogen)